veeambestpractise/best-practices-guide/poc_guide/enhanced_evaluation_example.md

   2. Main storage system, type, connection
   3. Is storage virtualization used (between the storage arrays and hypervisor)?

-2. Depict the second main customer datacenter (if available)
+2. Next would be the second customer datacenter (if available)
   1. Is this the same platform as the main datacenter, if not what is it?
   2. Are there any storage replication/mirroring involved?
   3. Is Active/Active cluster used?